Links on Android Authority may earn us a commission. Learn more.

 I’m going to turn my approach a little on its head for this tutorial.
 Instead of talking you through a game step-by-step, I’m instead going to give you the code and then we’re going to break down how it all works.

-You will also need a Python IDE or code editor, which you can learn about here:
+You will also need a Python IDE or code editor, such as PyCharm or even Visual Studio.

-Next, you’re going to past the following code.
+Next, you’re going to paste the following code.
 Here’s one I made earlier:

 import pygame pygame.init() win = pygame.display.set_mode((1280, 720)) pygame.display.set_caption("Squarey") x = 100 y = 100 baddyX = 300 baddyY = 300 vel = 6 baddyVel = 4 run = True def draw_game(): win.fill((0, 0, 0)) pygame.draw.rect(win, (0, 0, 255), (x, y, 20, 20)) pygame.draw.rect(win, (255, 0, 0), (baddyX, baddyY, 40, 40)) pygame.display.update() while run: pygame.time.delay(100) if baddyX < x - 10: baddyX = baddyX + baddyVel drawGame() elif baddyX > x + 10: drawGame() baddyX = baddyX - baddyVel elif baddyY < y - 10: baddyY = baddyY + baddyVel elif baddyY > y + 10: baddyY = baddyY - baddyVel else: run = False for event in pygame.event.get(): if event.type == pygame.QUIT: run = False keys = pygame.key.get_pressed() if keys[pygame.K_LEFT]: x -= vel if keys[pygame.K_RIGHT]: x += vel if keys[pygame.K_UP]: y -= vel if keys[pygame.K_DOWN]: y += vel draw_game() pygame.quit()

-(In a perfect world I’d use snake case for the coordinates, but in all honest I find this much quicker and clearer.
+(In a perfect world I’d use snake case for the coordinates, but in all honesty, I find this much quicker and clearer.
 And if that meant nothing to you, don’t worry about it!)

 Hit play and you should be greeted with a game that lets you control a little green square around the screen trying to evade a red square.
 It’s thrilling stuff!